kimmokal/Jetter/README.md

 ## Running the code

-Change the input file in python/ConfFile_cfg.py
+Change the input file in python/ConfFile_cfg.py and if desired, the output filename in plugins/MiniAnalyzer.cc .

 To generate the tuples, run
 ```